-The Computer Science Program at Bard
+The Computational Sciences Program at Bard

 - CMSC 110-119 Introduction to Computing